What time does Love Island start and finish tonight?

 Love Island is back on our screens, with a new group of singletons staying in the villa and searching for love (and possibly lots of drama).

-The popular dating reality show returned for an eighth series on Monday (6 June) and will continue tonight (12 June).
+The popular dating reality show returned for an eighth series on Monday (6 June) and continues airing Sunday to Friday.
 You can find out everything you need to know about this year’s crop of islanders here.

-Follow along with all the build up to the launch show here

 Episodes will air at 9pm every night except for Saturdays, when the Unseen Bits special featuring a roundup of exclusive unaired content from earlier in the week is shown.